Required Licenses

 Training Certifications

-- Green Cleaning Certification: Training in environmentally friendly cleaning practices and the use of eco-friendly products.
+- Green Cleaning Certification: Training on eco-friendly cleaning practices and the use of non-toxic products, which can appeal to environmentally conscious clients.

 Local Business Permits

-- Zoning Permit: Verify that your business location is compliant with local zoning laws for commercial cleaning services.
+- Zoning Permit: Required to ensure that the business location complies with local zoning laws.